 - Butter.
 If you prefer butter you can use it instead of olive oil.
 Or use both.

 - Seasoning.
 A sprinkle of salt, pepper, thyme, or rosemary, can boost the flavor.
 This is especially tasty when you’re eating it on its own.

 Now that you know how to roast garlic you can use this method whenever you want!

 - Use it in roasted garlic tomato sauce and by following the recipe you can learn how to roast garlic and tomatoes at the same time!
-Your pasta dishes will never be the same!
+Your pasta dishes like this easy lasagna recipe will never be the same!

 - Add a garlicky punch to this creamy white bean hummus and use it to dip veggies, crackers, and bread!

 - Swap minced garlic for roasted in this roasted salsa recipe.
 It would pair so nicely with the smoky char of the roasted tomatoes.

 - Boost the flavor of this creamy garlic white pizza sauce and make it a slice to remember.